starringjane/module-multiselect-swatch/README.md

 # Magento 2 Multiselect Swatches
-Adds the posibility to add an attribute where multiple swatches can be selected in the backoffice.
+Adds the possibility to add an attribute where multiple swatches can be selected in the backoffice.

 Based on [repository](https://github.com/pmclain/module-multiselect-swatch).
 Refactored to work with ElasticSuite (Smile-SA/elasticsuite).